Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

-You know, that’s really the essence of the case, isn’t it!
+You know, that’s really the essence of the case, is it not?

 Also Vithoulkas in Keynotes says Bryonia can be restless due to severe pains.
 So it could be Bryonia.

 Excellent!
 Brilliant!
-Couldn’t have said it better!
+I’m so glad you found that!
+I think we’re all learning something important about Bryonia today!
 You did a great job!!!!!
 Yes, it did not look like Arsenicum to me at all despite the tossing and turning.
 It looked entirely like a response to pain and not being able to get comfortable in any position, and not the anxiety, fear, despair and anguish Arsenicum suffers with, forcing them to move from bed to chair and back again and pace back and forth like the Repertory says.